intel/xpumanager/doc/CLI_user_guide.md

   --listamcversions           Show all AMC firmware versions.
-  -u,--username               Username used to get AMC version with Redfish Host interface -p,--password               Password used to get AMC version with Redfish Host interface
+  -u,--username               Username used to get AMC version with Redfish Host interface -p,--password               Password used to get AMC version with Redfish Host interface -y,--assumeyes              Assume that the answer to any question which would be asked is yes

 ```